Home | Browse Topics | Health & disability | Disability rights | Benefits and compensation: What you’re entitled to from Work and Income and ACC

 Work and Income benefits

-You can get the Supported Living Payment if you’re 16 or older and your ability to work is permanently and severely restricted because of an illness, injury or disability.
+You can get the Supported Living Payment if you’re 16 or older and your ability to work is permanently and severely restricted because of a health condition, injury or disability.
 You may also be able to get additional payments for ongoing disability costs.

-In this section we summarise those benefits and allowances.
-For more detailed information about benefits, see “Dealing with Work and Income”.
+In this section, we summarise those benefits and allowances.
+For more information about the benefits and whether you can get them (including residency requirements), see: “Dealing with Work and Income”.

 Main benefit for disabled people: Supported Living Payment

-You can get the Supported Living Payment if you’re 16 or older and you’re permanently and severely restricted in your ability to work because of an illness, injury or disability.
+You can get the Supported Living Payment if you’re 16 or older, meet residency requirements, and you’re either totally blind, or permanently and severely restricted in your ability to work because of a health condition, injury or disability.
+There’s some residency requirements too, see: “Dealing with Work and Income”.

-You must be unable to regularly work more than 15 hours a week, and this incapacity must be expected to continue for at least two years.
-A doctor will need to assess you and certify that you qualify.
+You have to be unable to regularly work more than 15 hours a week, and this incapacity must be expected to continue for at least two years.
+If your condition is terminal, you have to show that you are not expected to live for two years.
+A doctor will generally need to assess you and certify that you qualify.

-If Work and Income refuse to grant you the Supported Living Payment benefit on medical grounds, you can apply for a review by a Medical Appeal Board.
-If you’re refused on the basis that your income is too high, you can apply for a review by a Benefit Review Committee.
-For information about challenging decisions by Work and Income, go to the section of that chapter called “Challenging Work and Income decisions: Reviews and appeals”
+If Work and Income refuse to grant you the Supported Living Payment benefit on medical grounds, you can apply for a review by the Medical Appeals Board.
+If you’re refused on the basis that your income is too high, you can apply for a review by a Benefit Review Committee (see: “Challenging Work and Income decisions: Reviews and appeals”).

 Supported Living Payment for totally blind people